eomanovic3/currency-converter/README.rst

 .. contents::

-Main features
+Description
 =============

-* Expressive and intuitive syntax
+* Expressive and intuitive syntax is used.
-* User friendly interface
-* Linux, macOS and Windows support
-* Documentation
-* Test coverage
 * API is based on REST.
-* In the backend, an external API for currency rates is used - https://www.currencyconverterapi.com/.
+* An external API for currency rates is used - https://www.currencyconverterapi.com/.
+* ES6+ is used.
+* Code is separated into several modules.

-* The app is also displaying the following stats:
+* The app is displaying the following stats:
 *   1. Most popular destination currency
 *   2. Total amount converted (in USD)
 *   3. Total number of conversion requests made
-* ES6+ is used.
-* Code is separated into several modules.

 Prerequisites